Detecting long-range dependence in non-stationary time series

-where $u_{1-\alpha}$ denotes the $(1-\alpha)$-quantile of the standard normal distribution.
-It then follows from Theorem \ref{asymp teststat} and \ref{asymp teststatalt} that for any estimator of the mean function $\mu$ satisfying \eqref{null 2}, \eqref{null 3} and \eqref{alt 2}, the test, which rejects $H_0$ whenever \eqref{testrule} is satisfied, is a consistent level-$\alpha$ test for the null hypothesis stated in \eqref{H_0 und H_1}.
-A popular estimate for this quantity is given by the the local-window estimator
+where $u_{1-\alpha}$ denotes the $(1-\alpha)$-quantile of the standard normal distribution (in the Gaussian case $\hat W_{T,general}$ can be replaced by $\hat W_{T}$).
+It then follows from Remark \ref{prozess nicht-gauss} and Theorem \ref{asymp teststatalt} that for any estimator of the mean function $\mu$ satisfying \eqref{null 2}, \eqref{null 3} and \eqref{alt 2}, the test, which rejects $H_0$ whenever \eqref{testrule} is satisfied, is a consistent level-$\alpha$ test for the null hypothesis stated in \eqref{H_0 und H_1}.
+The finite sample properties of this resulting test are investigated in Section \ref{sec4}. } \end{rem}